pernio/Terranite-paper/README.md

-# Terranite
+# Terranite paper
 Terranite is a folia compatible World Edit plugin copy.
 It is based on the original World Edit plugin, with a few tweaks.
+This repository is focussed on paper development.
+Same functionalities as the original folia variant.

 Check published version for easy download:<br/>
 https://modrinth.com/plugin/terranite